-Beginner Spanish Listening Practice – Lesson 10 Speaking Spanish in a restaurant (Part 1) Posted by Laura on Mar 8, 2017 in Basic, Learning, Pronunciation, Spanish Culture, Spanish Grammar, Spanish Vocabulary
+Beginner Spanish Listening Practice – Lesson 10 Speaking Spanish in a restaurant (Part 1) Posted by Laura & Adam on Mar 8, 2017 in Learning, Spanish Culture, Spanish Grammar, Spanish Vocabulary

 In this Spanish lesson we will look at Spanish vocabulary related to restaurants and practice speaking Spanish in a restaurant.
 As usual, first we will review some relevant grammar and vocabulary and then see if you can follow a short listening.

 This lesson is part of a Spanish course that practices the grammar and vocabulary first introduced in my beginner Spanish course posted here on the Transparent Language blog.
 Let’s test your listening comprehension and see if you can understand a short audio in Spanish.
 The transcript to the audio will be given at the end of the post but please try not to look at it until you have tried playing and understanding the audio a few times.

 Use the following link to watch the corresponding video lesson of the original course:

 Please familiarise yourself with the following words and phrases before listening to the audio below: